What Is a Will and Why Do I Need One?

 Additionally, the testator must sign and date the will in the presence of witnesses who also sign and date the document (the required number of witnesses varies by state).

-Notarization is not required to make a valid will.
-However, suppose the testator has witnesses sign a self-proving affidavit attesting to the will’s validity.
-In that case, the affidavit will need to be notarized.
+You generally don’t need notarization to make a valid will.
+However, if you have witnesses sign a self-proving affidavit attesting to your will’s validity, you will need notarization.

 “So, it’s very important to make sure that the will and beneficiary designations are working in concert and not at cross purposes,’ says Rachlin.
 “If beneficiary designations and a will are inconsistent, it can lead to some hairy situations.”